Lesbians and Gays Support the Miners: Outlook

 The members of LGSM gave their support to the miners from a socialist standpoint.
 The group gave unconditional support to the miners without any expectation or requirement that miners would suddenly support lesbian and gay liberation.
 Rather, members of LGSM were socialists who were out and open about their sexuality, instead of only being socialists supporting the miners.
 Additionally LGSM members sought to demonstrate solidarity of a shared struggle.
 One common example was that LGSM members related to police harassment that both striking miners and queer people had endured.

 LGSM chose to twin the Dulais Support Group instead of giving money directly to the NUM.
 Some historians, like Lucy Robinson, thought that the LGSM twinning with the Dulais Support Group, and not giving money directly to NUM, was a sort of rejection of the NUM.
 This interpretation has been critiqued by Diarmaid Kelliher noting quotes from LGSM's Rosie Leach and Mark Ashton, implying the LGSM saw little difference between the support groups and the NUM.

-In terms of partisan affiliation, members included Labour Party, Communist Party of Great Britain, Socialist Workers Party and International Marxist Group.
+In terms of partisan affiliation, members included Labour Party, Communist Party of Great Britain, Socialist Workers Party, Socialist Organiser and International Marxist Group.
 Many LGSM members however held an anti-Thatcher and socialist view point without being a member of any political party.